Managing concerns about research

 Before you raise any concerns, be prepared.

-• Read the Australian Code for the Responsible Conduct of Research and make sure you can describe your concern and how it relates to the Code.
+• Read the Australian Code for the Responsible Conduct of Research and make sure you can describe your concern.

 • Share enough information to help the advisor understand the situation and provide advice about different strategies to help resolve your concerns.